June-Skeeter/Module5_GEOS270/index.md

 nav_order: 1
 ---

-# Sampling & Interpolation; Error, Spatial Bias, & Logical Fallacies
+# Spatial Sampling & Interpolation; Uncertainty in GIS;

-This module will discuss a few ideas spatial sampling and interpolation, followed by a broad discussion on types of errors, spatial bias, and logical falacies in GIS.
+This module will discuss techniques for spatial sampling and interpolation, followed by a broad discussion on types of uncertainty in GIS, both quantifiable errors and other issues that can be harder to explicitly define.

 <!--
 <iframe width="560" height="315" src="https://www.youtube.com/embed/BEbl9k7Pu0o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->